Marcia Lucas

-Marcia Lou Lucas (née Griffin; born October 4, 1945) is an American film editor.
-She is best known for her work editing the Star Wars trilogy (1977–1983) as well as other films by her then-husband George Lucas: THX 1138 (1971) and American Graffiti (1973).
+Marcia Lou Lucas (née Griffin; October 4, 1945 – May 27, 2026) was an American film editor.
+She is best known for her work editing Star Wars (1977) and Return of the Jedi (1983), as well as other films by her then-husband George Lucas: THX 1138 (1971) and American Graffiti (1973).
 She also edited Martin Scorsese's Alice Doesn't Live Here Anymore (1974), Taxi Driver (1976), and New York, New York (1977).

-Lucas won the Academy Award for Best Film Editing in 1977 for Star Wars (1977).
-She was previously nominated for an Academy Award for her film editing on American Graffiti and for a BAFTA Award for Best Editing for her work on Taxi Driver.
+Lucas won the Academy Award for Best Film Editing for Star Wars.
+She was previously nominated for an Academy Award for her film editing on American Graffiti and for a BAFTA Award for Best Editing for Taxi Driver.
 After a career gap while raising her family, Lucas produced two films in the 1990s.

 Early life

-Marcia Lou Griffin was born in Modesto, California.
-Her father was an Air Force officer stationed in Stockton, California, during World War II.
+Marcia Lou Griffin was born in Modesto, California on October 4, 1945.
+Her father was an Air Force officer stationed in Stockton, California during World War II.
 Her parents divorced when she was two.
 Her mother, Mae Griffin, relocated the family to North Hollywood, California, to live with her parents.
 When Marcia's grandfather died, her mother moved to an apartment nearby, and she found work as a clerk at an insurance agency.

-When she was a teenager, her father reentered her life, but he had remarried and was stationed in Florida.
+When Marcia was a teenager, her father reentered her life, but he had remarried and was stationed in Florida.
 Marcia lived with her stepfamily for two years and then moved back to Hollywood.
 She returned to North Hollywood to finish high school and enrolled in chemistry courses at Los Angeles City College while working in a mortgage-banking firm.